mendix/docs/content/en/docs/appstore/modules/oidc.md

 ### 7.5 Logging Out

 A standard logout action will end an end-user's Mendix session, but will not end their SSO session.
-To perform an SSO logout, also known as Single Log Out (SLO), use the nanoflow `ACT_Logout`, which will redirect your user to the identity provider's “end session endpoint” if configured.
+To perform an SSO logout, also known as Single Log Out (SLO), use the nanoflow `ACT_Logout`, which will redirect your user to the IdP's “end session endpoint” if configured.

 To do this, add a menu item or button for your end-users that calls the nanoflow `ACT_Logout`.